Women Deliver 2026 Conference Sponsored Positions opportunity

 Narrm (Melbourne), Australia

-The Wiyi Yani U Thangani Institute for First Nations Gender Justice is offering a limited number of sponsored positions for First Nations women, girls and gender-diverse peoples across Australia to attend the Women Deliver 2026 Conference in Narrm (Melbourne).
-This is a pivotal moment for First Nations women to share our knowledges, connect with global networks, and shape critical conversationson gender justice at an international level.
+The Wiyi Yani U Thangani Institute for First Nations Gender Justice is offering a limited number of sponsored positions for First Nations women, girls, Sistergirls and gender-diverse peoples across Australia to attend the Women Deliver 2026 Conference in Narrm (Melbourne).
+This is a pivotal moment for First Nations women, girls, sistergirls and gender-diverse peoples to share our knowledges, connect with global networks, and shape critical conversations on gender justice at an international level.

 About Women Deliver 2026 Conference

-Women Deliver 2026 (WD2026) is a bold, inclusive gathering of more than 6,500 advocates from across feminist, grassroots, First Nations, youth-led, LGBTQIA+, and women's rights movements, alongside world leaders, creatives, private sector changemakers, academics, and media.
+Women Deliver will gather more than 6,500 people from across feminist, grassroots, First Nations, youth-led, LGBTQIA+ and women's rights movements, alongside world leaders, creatives, private sector changemakers, academics and media.

 When: 27–30 April 2026 with pre-conference gathering on 26 April